monikasiri/land-rover-for-crater-detection/README.md

 ### **Introduction**
 ---
 The rover uses a webcam and Raspberry Pi to detect dusty surfaces.
 The model is pre-trained and loaded during runtime.
 If the uploaded or live-captured image is dusty, the prediction is shown with confidence.
-A local Flask app provides an interface for image upload and result display.
+A local Flask app provides an interface for image upload and result display.(dusty-crater present,non-dusty-crater is not present)

 ### **Hardware Used**
 ---